 The problem for an aspiring early retiree is how to recreate those memories without blowing up the balance sheet.

 If the nostalgia from these experiences growing up, or simply the idea of it has you aching for a place up north of your own, take heart.
-There are plenty of options for creating the experience that don’t involve owning very own multi-generational cabin.
+There are plenty of options for creating an experience that does not involve owning a multi-generational cabin.

 - Go Tent Camping.
 Easy enough and low cost.
-Allows you to explore.
+It allows you to explore.
 You’re not anchored down to the same place.
 It is less cozy, and camping spots can be hard to come by without advanced reservations.